GRBurst/gates/README.md

 # G.A.T.E.S.

 G.A.T.E.S. is a game (demo) in an universe with several different planets.
 These planets are connected by gates (portals).
-The player will be able to chance the worlds.
+The player will be able to change the world's surface.
 In a first step - he will only be able to change the height maps of the procedural generated planets.

 ## Implementation goals
 ### World Features